3 years ago

 My husband and I are able to work because we have an incredible nanny who watches Margot during the week.

 My blog is definitely not thriving, but it’s nice to think that someone out there thinks it is.
 I love blogging and have been at it 12 years this month but it comes after my family and TEG/TEM.
-Traffic has been fairly steady but it’s not growing, and I’m very happy with where things are.
+Traffic has been fairly steady but it’s not growing, and that’s ok.
+And certain things like LTK do not happen even though everyone tells me I “should” put more into it.

 So like I said, I do not do “it all.”